samkenxstream/proposal-regexp-named-SAMkenXEcosystem/README.md

 ### Backwards compatibility of new syntax

-The syntax for creating a new named group, `/(?<name>)/`, is currently a syntax error in ECMAScript RegExps, so it could be added to all RegExps without ambiguity.
+The syntax for creating a new named group, `/(?<name>)/`, is currently a syntax error in ECMAScript RegExps, so it can be added to all RegExps without ambiguity.
 However, the named backreference syntax, `/\k<foo>/`, is currently permitted in non-Unicode RegExps and matches the literal string `"k<foo>"`.
 In Unicode RegExps, such escapes are banned.

-One alternative considered was to allow `\k<foo>` in non-Unicode RegExps will continue to match the literal string `"k<foo>"` *unless* the RegExp contains a named group, in which case it will match that group or be a syntax error, depending on whether or not the RegExp has a named group named `foo`.
-This would not affect existing code, since no currently valid RegExp can have a named group.
-It could be considered a slight refactoring hazard, although only for code which contained `\k` in a RegExp.
+In this proposal, `\k<foo>` in non-Unicode RegExps will continue to match the literal string `"k<foo>"` *unless* the RegExp contains a named group, in which case it will match that group or be a syntax error, depending on whether or not the RegExp has a named group named `foo`.
+This does not affect existing code, since no currently valid RegExp can have a named group.
+It would be a refactoring hazard, although only for code which contained `\k` in a RegExp.

-However, this proposal restricts named capture groups, with or without backreferences, to Unicode RegExps.
-The restriction  simplifies both the specification and implementation, and it is hoped that this will encourage more people to use Unicode RegExps, the appropriate choice for most tasks.

 ## Precedent in other programming languages